 A Cincinnati native, she earned a BA from Xavier University in 1985 and an MS from Northwestern University in 1987.
 She worked in human resource communications, taught childbirth classes, and published a book on spirituality and birth.
 Peg moved to Amberley with her husband and three children in 2003, drawn by the beauty of green space and mature trees.

 Elected in 2009, Mr. Hattenbach is serving his fifth term on Council and continues to participate as a member of the Environmental Stewardship Committee.
 A native Cincinnatian, Mr. Hattenbach moved to Amberley Village with his wife, Shelley, in 1994.
 They have two children and three grandsons.

 A Certified Public Accountant, Mr. Hattenbach has been in practice for over 26 years in Anderson Township, where he has been an officer and board member of the Anderson Area Chamber of Commerce and belongs to other business and civic organizations.
 He is a past president of B’nai Brith and Adath Israel Men’s Club.

 Ed graduated from Woodward High School and received a BBA from the University of Cincinnati and an MBA from Xavier University.
 Ed is a Vietnam veteran and was awarded the Bronze Star.

 Elida is serving her second term on council.
-She began serving in late December 2015 to fill the At-Large seat vacated by Bill Doering.
+She began serving in early 2016 after being appointed to fill a vacancy in an At-Large seat.

 Elida graduated from the New York University School of Law in 2006, and received her Bachelor’s Degree in 2003 from Brandeis University.
 Elida serves on several boards and committees including the board of the Jewish Federation of Cincinnati.
 She is married to Max Yamson.

 Ray is serving his fourth term on council.

 He received his Ph.D. in Biology from Roswell Park Memorial Institute/SUNY Buffalo, and BS in Biochemistry from SUNY Stony Brook.
 After 33 years he retired from Procter & Gamble.
 He is now a consultant with Ray Warren Consulting LLC.